-Atlanta Prison Litigation Lawyers
+Atlanta Prison Litigation Attorneys

-Strong Advocates for Justice.
+Strong Advocates for Prisoner Rights in Georgia.
 Nationwide Legal Representation.

 Have you or a loved one experienced mistreatment while in prison or jail?
 Whether you have been convicted of a crime or not, as a person living in the United States, you are afforded certain civil rights.
 If you seek to take action with a prison litigation lawsuit, our experienced attorneys can help you build a strong and strategic defense.

 At HDR Law, our primary goal as prison litigation lawyers is to ensure that the dignity and self-worth of human beings are upheld and strengthened in both a legal and social context.
-We take on righteous causes because we are passionate about social justice and your constitutional rights as American citizens and residents of the United States.
+We take on righteous causes because we are passionate about social justice and our constitutional rights as American citizens and residents of the United States.

 U.S. Prison Rights

-- Freedom from sexual harassment and other sexual crimes;
+- Freedom from sexual harassment and other sexual crimes

-- Adequate medical care, including mental health services;
+- Adequate medical care, including mental health services

-- Freedom from racial segregation (unless it is deemed necessary to maintain security);
+- Freedom from racial segregation (unless it is deemed necessary to maintain security)

-- Freedom from intentional deprivation of personal property.
+- Freedom from intentional deprivation of personal property

-Types of Prison Litigation Cases
+Types of Prison Litigation Cases We Handle

 If you feel any of your rights as a prisoner or detainee have been compromised, you may wish to bring forward a lawsuit.